I. Formal Relationship Between the University and Students

 45. Deferred Examinations and Grades

-Students may request a deferred examination or a deferred status to complete required term work if medical or compassionate reasons prevent attendance at an examination or completion of assignments.
-Submission of a deferred (DEF) grade by the Instructor and Program Chair should be received by the Office of the Registrar without exception before the date of the final examination.
-After that date, the Undergraduate Academic Regulation 44 (Final Examinations Missed) applies.
-Forms for deferred status are available to Faculty from the Office of the Registrar.
+Students may request a deferred examination or deferred status to complete required term work if medical or compassionate reasons prevent attendance at an examination or completion of assignments.
+Submission of a deferred (DEF) grade by the instructor and program Chair, should be received by the Office of the Registrar without exception before the date of the final examination.
+After that date, the Academic Regulation on Final Examinations Missed applies.
+Forms for deferred status are available to faculty from the Office of the Registrar.
 If a student is granted a deferral, the exam must be written or the assignment(s) completed and graded before the last day of classes in the following semester, unless prior arrangements have been made with the instructor and notification has been submitted to the Office of the Registrar.
 If a student is granted a deferral but does not complete the required work, or does not appear for the examination, a grade of F will be assigned.
-If a student's request for deferred status is refused, the instructor will submit a final grade.
+If a student’s request for deferred status is refused, the instructor will submit a final grade.

-Effective September 2004, students are not permitted to graduate with deferred grades (DEF) remaining on their transcript (See Academic Regulation 34 (Graduation Constraints).
+Students are not permitted to graduate with deferred grades (DEF) remaining on their transcript (See Graduation Constraints in Regulations and Policies).

 47. Academic Standing - Definition